-Power surges in an industrial or manufacturing facility can be caused by something much further away - for example, when electrical power plants are connected or disconnected from the grid, which happens frequently as power needs change during the day.
-Power experts estimate that between 60 and 80 percent of all power surges are caused by events or problems within the same building as the electronic systems they are affecting.
-Within industrial plants, there are usually many devices with powerful motors that switch on and off during the day, including elevators, production-line machinery, massive industrial air conditioners, refrigeration systems, pumps, and similar equipment.
+Power surges can be caused by something much further away, or much closer - even from within the building.
+For example, when electrical power plants are connected or disconnected from the grid, which happens frequently as power needs change during the day, power disruptions are created that can propagate over long distances and cause surges.
+In addition, power experts estimate that between 60 and 80 percent of all power surges are caused by events or problems within the same building as the electronic systems they are affecting.
+Within industrial plants, for example, there are usually many devices with powerful motors that switch on and off during the day, including elevators, production-line machinery, HVAC and refrigeration systems, pumps, and similar equipment.
+All of these can cause electrical surges in common service voltages, including 120 and 240 volts in residences, 208/240 volts, and 277/480 volts in larger commercial and industrial facilities.